faizaan1abd/mslearn-openai/Instructions/Labs/hol-content-filters-lab2.md

    ![](../media/update08.png)

-1. After navigating to Azure AI Studio, click on **Close** on the pop-up.
+1. After navigating to Azure AI Studio, If prompted click on **Close** on the pop-up.

 1. Click on **Deployments (1)** from the left navigation pane, click on **+ Deploy model** , select **Deploy base Model (2)**.